 - What is the FAR?

-- How the FAR is broken down?
+- How is the FAR broken down?

 - Key Sections for Contractors.

 In any system, communication is key.
-The same applies to when businesses contract with the federal a government.
+The same applies to when businesses contract with the federal government.
 For this blog post, we're going to cover points of contact.
 Without a firm understanding of this concept, you will be at a disadvantage in the federal marketplace.